-- Guided beach-riding: for experienced horse riders, Grootbos Reserve offers a three-hour riding trip to the Walker Bay Nature Reserve.
-This spectacular ride through the fynbos and the dunes, bringing you onto the beach where you can enjoy gallops along the water edge.
+- Guided beach-riding: for experienced horse-riders, Grootbos Reserve offers a three-hour ride to Walker Bay Nature Reserve.
+This spectacular ride through the fynbos and the dunes, brings you onto the beach where you can enjoy gallops along the water’s edge.

 Our viewGrootbos Garden Lodge is a fairly contemporary and quite luxurious lodge, in a lovely spot overlooking the ocean.
 It does achieve high standards thanks to the passion of the owners and a very professional team.
-Nature is the real draw here though – especially guided activies around the reserve, and beside the ocean at Walker Bay.
+Nature is the real draw here though, especially guided activities around the reserve, and beside the ocean at Walker Bay.
 We’d recommend this lodge generally – but it’s especially good for families with children.

-Directions: Take the N2 from Cape Town, past the airport to Somerset West.
-Either follow the N2 over Sir Lowry's Pass turning on to the R43 after the Houhoek Pass, or take the R44 along the coast and turn onto the R43 to Hermanus.
+Directions: From Cape Town, take the N2 past the airport to Somerset West.
+Either follow the N2 over Sir Lowry's Pass, turning on to the R43 after the Houhoek Pass, or take the R44 along the coast and turn onto the R43 to Hermanus.
 Drive through Hermanus and continue on the R43.
-The turn off for Grootbos is situated 13km past Stanford on the left hand side.
+The turn off for Grootbos is 13km past Stanford on the left-hand side.
 From the Garden Route: The N2 brings you west past Swellendam and Riviersonderend.
-10km past Riviersonderend turn on to the R326 to Stanford.
+About 10km past Riviersonderend, turn on to the R326 to Stanford.
 At Stanford turn left on to the R43.
-Grootbos is situated 13 km from Stanford on the left hand side.
+Grootbos is 13km from Stanford on the left-hand side.

 Accessible by: Self-drive